durian/mio-concat/README.md

 * -t: Specify end date of concatenated video
 * -q: Resize the concatenated video to one third size
 * -7: Resize the concatenated file to 720p

+## Examples

+`bash mioconcat.sh`
+Takes todays files and concatenates them into one video file.

+`bash micoconcat-sh -f 2017-04-01 -g`
+Concatenate the files from 2017-04-01, concatenate them, and also create a GPX track file.

+`bash mioconcat.sh -f 2017-04-01 -t 2017-04-05`
+Concatenate all files from the 1st of April to the 5th (inclusive).

+`bash micoconcat-sh -c`
+Take all todays files, resize them to 720p, then concatenate them.
+This resizes the original files!